paladp/cs203-S2019-assessment/README.md

 Finally, you should explain how the assessment for each of the technical and professional skills will result in an overall assessment for a software project.
+Once you are finished with the assessment, please update the README as necessary.

 ## Problems with the Assessment